Aymen27k/my-portfolio/README.md

 ## Usage

 1. Navigate through the application using the Navbar.
-2. Go to the "To-Do List" section.
+2. Go to the "YouDoList" section.
 3. Signup or login with your credentials.
 4. Add, edit, and delete tasks as needed.
 5. Use the checkbox to mark tasks as complete.